dd32/td-gh-ex/readme.txt

 Support
 -------
 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

+@version 2.2
+1. Implement the Accessibility including skip to content and keyboard navigation.
+2. Declared all the licenses.
+3. Changed the screenshot image.
+4. Move the homepage sections from theme to companion plugin.
+5. Fixed all the other issues.
 @version 2.1.1
 1. Add recent blog setting
 @version 2.1